scylladb/scylla-monitoring/docs/source/alerting.rst

 For example, low available disk space.

 Assume that you want an alert when you have lower than 10% disk space.
-You can start by setting the alert that is fire when you have more than 10% disk space.
+You can start by setting the alert that is fired when you have more than 10% disk space.
 That would show that the alert is active and is propagated to the dashboard and to any external system you are using.
 You can then set the alert rule to a value similar to the current situation.